 Instruct all employees or persons performing yard services on your behalf on the proper disposal of yard debris, and particularly, instruct them to not blow yard debris into the street storm sewer drains.
 Residents are responsible for the actions of those workers.

-In response to complaints raised by some residents, at the October 19 meeting the Board took up the issue of loose cats in the subdivision.
+In response to complaints raised by some residents, a few years ago the Board took up the issue of loose cats in the subdivision.
 To collect facts and the opinions of a wider sample of residents on the extent of the perceived problem an email was sent out to all registered residents.
 Thirty Eight responses were received.
 Of these fourteen believed we have a problem and favor the Board taking action, such as trapping, to remove them; fourteen were opposed to trapping - many believing that the cats are useful in keeping vermin down; and ten replies were informational in nature.

 Marianne Hays, the Harris County Public Health and Environmental Services (HCPHES) Field Operations Manager who was consulted on the subject emphasized that The Harris County Leash Lawprecludes the use of Trap/Neuter/Return programs favored by organizations such as Alley Cat Allies to control the feral cat population and anyone who releases a cat in Harris County is subject to prosecution.
 As stated in the brochure published by HCPHES “The occupant/head of household of any premises on which a dog or cat customarily returns for a period of 7 days is presumed to be the owner of that animal”.
 This person is required to license and vaccinate the animal and house it in accordance with the provisions of the Leash Law.
 The preferred approach to handling loose cats is to catch and remove them using traps which HCPHES will loan to residents.
 There is no cost for providing the traps and subsequently collecting a trapped animal.
 Alternatively a person with a trapped cat can, for a fee, have the SPCA pick it up.
 No distinction is made between feral or loose domestic cats.
 If a cat is roaming free outdoors it can be caught in a baited trap by any resident.
 No license or permit is required.
 If a resident is known to be persistently harboring cats the resident can be reported to HCPHES which will have an officer visit that residence to explain the full implications of the law to them.
 If the resident ignores the warning and persist in harboring the animals they will be issued a citation.